: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : post hoc - proclaiming that because something occurred after X, it was caused by X, when no causal relationship at all may exist. : Taking the credit for African American economic advances that were already well underway in the final years of Obama's tenure.[2]

-: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Trump brings up feeling snubbed by John Lewis, which does not directly address how history will remember John Lewis.
+: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Trump brings up feeling personally snubbed by John Lewis, which may sound like a meaningful critique but is fundamentally irrelevant to Lewis’s place in history.

-Total number of techniques detected over the 37:54 runtime of this video clip:
+Number of techniques detected in the 37:54 runtime of this video clip:

 PROPAGANDA TECHNIQUES

-adding qualifiers: false equivalence: fault as virtue: fear-mongering: FUD: honor by association: minimization: muddy the waters: red herring: scapegoating:
+false equivalence: fault as virtue: fear mongering: FUD: innuendo: muddying the waters: red herring: scapegoating: